The goals of this puzzle are summarized best by the report:

 The aim of this puzzle is reconciliation, not profit.
 One hundred percent of all the profits from selling these puzzles will be donated to Indspire, an Indigenous-led organization that promotes Indigenous education in Canada.
 I’ve also posted a pdf version of the puzzle online so kids or classrooms can build their own puzzles from whatever materials they have on hand.

 Designing this puzzle is and continues to be a learning experience for me.
 I’ve taken care to ensure that this puzzle is as accurate as possible while maintaining its simple intended form, a child’s puzzle.
 There are many treaties that have been, or are in the process of being negotiated which are too small to individually recognize in the puzzle format.
 However, the puzzle is intended to be a starting place to ask questions.
 For instance, what are treaties and why were they agreed to?
 What were the circumstances in which these particular treaties were negotiated?
 I’ve put together a short list of resources below that I’ve found to be a good starting place to find answers to these types of questions.
 This puzzle and list of resources is by no means complete or comprehensive.
-If you have any constructive feedback about the puzzle or the resources below, please let me know – I am interested in starting a longer-term conversation on this!
+If you have any constructive feedback about the puzzle or the resources below, please let me know – I am always interested in learning more!

 Historical context for treaties